 I was unsure about having filling be the top layer under the frosting, but it really wasn’t that hard to pull off.
 In the end, I did have a few tiny specks of pineapple pull through the frosting, but it was only after I really messed with the frosting trying to decide what final look to go for.

 Had I just frosted it and left it alone, there wouldn’t have been any.
-As it was, I don’t think anyone noticed besides me.
+As it was, I don’t think anyone minded at all.

 So I just quickly toasted the coconut in a skillet on the stove before I made the frosting.
 By the time the cake was ready for it’s topping, it had cooled and was ready to use.

 The cake itself is an interesting one too.
-It came out so moist and tender.
+It’s a white cake that came out so moist and tender.
 The recipe is a bit odd in that in uses butter, milk and egg whites.

 The whites aren’t whipped before you add them.
 You just toss them in as they are and crank up the mixer for a couple of minutes.